The Practice

 FreeAlways

-The Japanese martial tradition arrived at the same point through a different path.
-Shin-gi-tai — mind, technique, body — teaches that mastery in any domain requires the development of all three together.
+Shin-gi-tai is a Japanese martial concept meaning mind, technique, and body — three dimensions that must be cultivated together for any domain of mastery.
 A body without a trained mind collapses under pressure.
 A mind without a grounded spirit loses its direction.
 A spirit without a capable body has no means of expression.

-“Work on one center is not work.
+“Work on one center is not mastery.
 It is avoidance with effort.”

 Body